georules/tb-screenshot-plugin/README.md

 # Tributary Screenshot Plugin

+A plugin for Tributary https://github.com/enjalot/tributary/

 This screenshot plugin lets you click a button in the Config panel to automatically take a screenshot of your SVG.
 When you save, this screenshot will be set as your thumbnail for your inlet.

 ## Installation
-+ Install a localhost Tributary
++ Install a localhost Tributary https://github.com/enjalot/tributary/
 + Clone this plugin repository into static/plugins
 + Include the following libraries from in sandbox/templates/inlet.handlebars  (I put them after "UI Related")